valbochkarev/Money2Words/README.md

 # Money2Words
-Console programm on python 3.7.5 for translate the amount of money into words
+Console programm on python 3.7.5 for translate the amount of money into words.
+For start run file 'Menu.py'